Other work

-I believe technology companies have made, and are coming to the end of, the first significant step in how society works with data.
+I believe Big Tech has made, and is coming to the end of, the first significant step in how society works with technology.
 Now it's time for other companies to reflect, and take its use in a different direction.
-This is why I choose to work with mission aligned startups.

 Office for Oversight